SALVADOR DA BAHIA

 And, click HERE to check out his You Tube channel, CAPOEIRA LIFE SHOW, where he shows many tips for Capoeiristas of all levels.

-This is my favorite video from his channel.
+These are my favorite videos from his channel.

 Obviously.